Trump says NRA could soften opposition to gun reforms after mass shootings

 Trump said he thought meaningful changes would happen on so-called red flag laws that allow authorities to take guns away from people deemed as a possible danger to themselves or others.

-Congress is in recess but Trump said on Friday that leaders of the House of Representatives and Senate were discussing expanding background checks for guns sales.
+The White House has also said it wants to look at changes to health privacy laws to make it easier to catch potential shooters earlier.
+The Dayton shooter had made violent statements when he was in high school.

-Republican Senate leader Mitch McConnell on Thursday rejected a plea from more than 200 mayors to call the Senate back early to consider gun legislation.
+Republican Senate leader Mitch McConnell on Thursday rejected a plea from more than 200 mayors to call the Senate back early from summer recess to consider gun legislation.

 McConnell said he has asked for bipartisan discussions on the matter, including possible restrictions on sales of assault-style weapons.